boblemarin/Sprite3D.js/README.md

 ###2 - Populate
 Create and position your sprites.
 Every time you finish altering an element's position, you should call the update() method.
 It applies the new transform informations in the page.

-The manual update process was chosen for performance reasons, as it does not fire un-needed updates to the DOM tree.
+The manual update process was chosen for performance reasons, as it does not fire un-needed redraws of the DOM tree.

 	var sprite = new Sprite3D(); // you can provide an existing element if you don't want a blank div .className("kitten")